linuxadminhacks/InsideLinux/README.md

 # InsideLinux
-Learn How to Linux Kernel Work and Development Examples
+Learn How to Linux Kernel Work and Development Examples Codes Https://deveasyway.ir
+In Persian